top of page

 The graduate would be awarded a Feline Nutrition Certificate (Cert.FN).

-Tuition (Tuition can be paid on the ENROLL page)
+Tuition (Tuition can be paid on the ENROLL page) 25% discount if enrolling in the Canine and Feline Nutrition programs together.

 $999.00 Canadian Dollars.
 (Currency converter.
 This provides only an estimate) Tuition is in Canadian funds.